Past Exhibitions 2012-13

 This exhibition of FIT faculty artists featured a variety of artworks from ten different departments within the School of Art and Design.
 Media included painting, drawing, digital, animation, sculpture, photography, and jewelry, based on the theme of the fantastic, otherworldly, and imagined.
 Many of the artists works were for sale and they donated proceeds from their sales to Kids in Distressed Situations, an organization that supports relief efforts in Haiti.

-Photograph by Ron Amato, Giardini di Boboli, Florence, Italy.
+Image: Ron Amato, Giardini di Boboli, Florence, Italy.